 #3.
 Setup your theme and important plugins

 Install and setup the theme that you want to use on your WordPress site.
 Hardly anyone uses the default themes applied by WordPress during installation, and there’s also no point in using those boring themes.
-You would certainly want to use something more polished and professional looking, and you should certainly install it after installing WordPress.
+You would certainly want to use something more polished and professional-looking, and you should certainly install it after installing WordPress.
+To find the desired theme for yourself, looking into it and reading detailed reviews about it will be helpful.
 Once installed, set it up properly.

 You should also install some important plugins required to run your site.
 For instance, Yoast SEO plugin is a decent and important plugin to manage the SEO of your site.
 Similarly, you may also want to install a caching plugin to boost your site speed, Akismet plugin for spam protection, and a backup plugin for automatically backing up your site after regular intervals.
 Such important plugins should also be installed right after the installation of WordPress.